27 February 2009

 The whole consellation is really an eco-system: it has many moving parts, many of which do not necessarily link happily with other parts.
 That makes the healthcare and life sciences sector a complex adaptive system, with the added elements of high levels of public expectation, powerful interest groups, and major drivers of economic activity.

-Apart from the aerospace/defence sector, health is the other big spender on research and development and potentially one of the most powerful economic drivers.
-And I haven’t even taken into account the potential benefits from information technologies.
+Life sciences is one of the big spenders on research and development and potentially one of the most powerful economic drivers.
+And I haven’t even taken into account the potential benefits from associated information technologies.
 Healthcare itself is probably a decade or more behind in adoption of ICT and one barrier to entry and adoption may lie in the way healthcare is regulated, which protects professions from changes to workflow, protecting cartels and ensuring that labour market challenges can be avoided.
 This keeps costs to payers high, and ensures that at the minimum, labour substitution does not occur: just think of control of medicines prescribing and diagnosis or ability to admit patients to hospitals and why nurses, pharmacists and physiotherapists are excluded from wider and more influential roles in healthcare.

 With ageing populations, we see increasing demands being placed on governments, insurers and providers to deliver high quality, safe, accessible and reliable healthcare.
-Yet changes are slow coming and today/2012 in this Europe’s Age of Austerity, healthcare expenditures are coming under increased pressure as in the main they are funded through public sources or involve governments, so as in the case of Greece, borrowing to build hospitals eventually feeds through into public debt levels.
+Yet changes are slow coming and in the Age of Austerity, healthcare expenditures are coming under increased pressure as in the main they are funded through public sources or involve governments.

 So, a lot to think about and fertile ground for fresh thinking.